emqx/eip/active/0012-cluster-call.md

 ## Changelog

 * 2021-08-11: @zhongwencool Initial draft.
-* 2021-08-30: @zhongwencool add "How to confirm that the commit has succeeded?." section.
+* 2021-08-30: @zhongwencool add "How to confirm that the commit has succeeded?" section.

 ## Abstract